What are The Benefits of VoIP for Businesses?

-There are a number of handy benefits to upgrading your landline to a virtual telephone system and lower costs are only the beginning.
-Below, we’ve listed just a few of the top reasons businesses like yours are switching over to VoIP providers:
+There are a number of benefits to upgrading your landline to a virtual telephone system – and here we’ve listed just a few of the top reasons businesses make the switch to VoIP:

-- Scalability – Legacy phone systems (such as ISDN systems) can be clunky and expensive.
-They are also limited to either 2 or 30 channels per circuit, making it very hard to scale up effectively.
-With a VoIP phone system, this is not an issue.
-You can simply add more employees to the system when necessary.
-You’ll no longer have to run across the office to answer the phone again.
+- Legacy phone systems can be expensive.
+Many systems are limited to either 2 or 30 channels per circuit, making it very hard to scale up effectively.
+With a VoIP phone system, you can simply add more employees to the system when necessary.

-- More features – There is a whole range of features which are either not available or just too expensive on landline systems.
+- There is a whole range of features that are either not available or just too expensive on landline systems.
 Things like voicemail, email voicemail and having on-hold music or a voice message of your choice.

-- Flexibility – Phones can be moved across the office with limited fuss.
-You can even travel with your phone number and this can be particularly useful if you have a business trip or like to work out of the office.
-We’re big fans of this ourselves.
-Work is much more fun in your slippers.
+- Phones can be moved across the office with limited fuss.
+You can even travel with your phone number and this can be particularly useful if you prefer or have to work remotely.

-- Cheaper – For almost every business, a VoIP phone system will work out cheaper than an ISDN system.
-But don’t think of VoIP as ‘the cheap option’ – It’s normally of a much higher quality.
+- For almost every business, a VoIP phone system will work out cheaper than an older system such as ISDN.
+But don’t think of VoIP as ‘the cheap option’ – it’s of a much higher quality.
 (Note: the quality of a virtual telephone system depends heavily on the quality of your internet connection.
 Our engineers recommend that you couple any VoIP phone system with a superfast broadband connection).

 - Most VoIP related issues can be fixed remotely and in a matter of minutes.
 There’s no need to shut down operations or call in an engineer.